benji300/joplin-wanaka-ui/README.md

 - Cleaner note list including floating plus button to create new notes/to-dos
 - Floating editor toolbar at the bottom of the content (not supported for TinyMCE)
 - Local search inlined with tag list
-- Improved style of column splitters (highlighted while dragging)
+- Improve style of column splitters (highlight while dragging)
-- Changed style of synchronize area and button
+- Change style of synchronize area and button
-- Decreased visibility of toolbar icons (to focus more on content)
+- Decrease visibility of toolbar icons (to focus more on content)
 - Floating TOC on the right for rendered Markdown mode
   - Based on the idea from [here](https://discourse.joplinapp.org/t/toc-as-the-sidebar/5979/34)
-- Changed visibility of some UI elements
+- Change visibility of some UI elements
   - Can be reverted manually - see [UI tweaks](#ui-tweaks)
-- Works with all build-in color themes
+- Works with all built-in color themes

 ## Screenshots